 More to Know

 - Students will not be able to use drinking fountains.
 Water bottles will be allowed.
 Students need to bring a personal water bottle each day.
-Filling stations will be available, but it would be great if your student could come to school with their bottle filled to start the day.
+Filling stations will be available, but it would be great if your students could come to school with their bottles filled to start the day.

 - Students will not be sharing items and will have personal space to keep their own belongings.

 - All areas of the building will have flow patterns that students will learn.
 Physical distancing will be practiced as much as possible.
 Floor marking will help with travel patterns and distancing.

 - Each Classroom, Office, and Common Areas (Breezeway, Cafeteria) will have sanitizer stations.
 Students will be encouraged to use them throughout the day.
 Other procedures will be taught to students to try and provide the safest environment possible.